Datebook – Events Calendar

 Friday 5/3

 • A cabin fever dance will be held at Windham Country Club & Mulligan’s Pub, 36 South Street in Windham on Friday, May 3 from 7-10 PM.
 Doors open at 6:30.
 Music provided by Roadhouse 60s.
 There will be a cash bar and limited food menu, as well as 50/50 raffles and door prizes. $10 donation at the door.
+This event is presented by The Windham Chamber of Commerce.

 Saturday 5/4